Dyan Cannon: Personal life

 In 1961, Cannon began dating actor Cary Grant, who was 33 years her senior.
 They married on July 22, 1965, and had one daughter, Jennifer (b.
 February 26, 1966).
 Cannon filed for divorce in September 1967, and it was finalized on March 21, 1968.

 Cannon married a second time on April 18, 1985, to lawyer-turned-real estate investor Stanley Fimberg.
 They divorced in 1991.
 In 2024, Cannon said Fimberg and she are still friendly.

 Cannon has also been in relationships with comedian Mort Sahl, talent agent Ron Weisner, and sculptor Carl Hartman, as well as producers Murray Shostak and Leonard Rabinowitz, directors Jerry Schatzberg and Hal Ashby, and actors Armand Assante, Hy Chase, Ron Ely and Michael Nouri.
 She remains friendly with Nouri and accompanied him to a premiere four decades after their breakup.
 In 2025, Cannon told a reporter for People magazine that she has several friends with benefits.
 She later clarified that she had misunderstood the term.

-Cannon has often collaborated with her significant others on film and TV projects.
 Shostak and Rabinowitz produced her starring vehicles Child Under a Leaf and The End of Innocence, respectively; Schatzberg directed her in Honeysuckle Rose; Assante and Nouri were her leading men in Lady of the House and Boynton Beach Club, respectively; and she guest-starred on Ely's series Malibu Run.

 In 1972, Cannon revealed that she engaged in primal therapy.
 She also dabbled in metaphysics and got kicked out of Esalen.
+Cannon smoked three packs of cigarettes a day until 1971; she decided to stop after reading the habit would dull her libido.
+She was a vegetarian for a long time, but quit that too.

 A longtime fixture at Los Angeles Lakers games, she is considered the team's second-most famous fan behind Jack Nicholson.

 For 12 years, Cannon hosted God's Party, a biweekly Bible study held at Radford Studio Center.
 She formerly identified as a born-again Christian, but has since expressed she is spiritual but not religious.